augchan42/augchan42.github.io/_posts/2024-05-31-UI Frameworks.md

 ## Choosing the Right UI Framework

-I think I've settled on [shadcn](https://ui.shadcn.com), but I'm still getting the hang of it.
+I think I've decided to use [shadcn](https://ui.shadcn.com), but I'm still learning how to use it effectively.

 ### Evolution of the Project

-My project started out using plain Bootstrap, then transitioned to Create-React-App (which is distinct from React), and finally to Next.js App Router.
+My project first used Bootstrap directly.
+Then, I moved to Create-React-App (which is different from just React), and finally to the Next.js App Router.

 ### UI Development Challenges

-However, building an app from scratch is a ton of work, especially with all the UI widgets and components required.
-There's a trend now towards granular component libraries, which are geared towards copying and pasting code directly into your project, instead of npm installing an entire framework.
+However, building an app from the beginning is a lot of work, especially creating all the needed UI elements (widgets and components).
+There's a new trend of using component libraries that provide small, individual pieces.
+These are designed for you to copy and paste their code directly into your project, rather than installing a whole framework with `npm install`.

 ### Approach to Using Libraries

-Initially, I thought this approach was great, and this is how shadcn works.
-Since I am always concerned about bugs in whatever open source library I use, I usually fork the project, then import stuff from my fork.
-This gives me full visibility into the code and allows me to fix things as needed (assuming I can do it!).
+At first, I thought this was a great way to do things, and shadcn works like this.
+Because I'm always worried about bugs in open-source libraries, I usually make my own copy (a "fork") of the project.
+Then, I use components from my copy.
+This lets me see all the code and fix problems if they come up (if I know how!).

 ### Component Libraries

-Component libraries like shadcn are geared towards copy-pasting components directly and don't require you to do an npm install (though shadcn does require npm installing the underlying unstyled radix-ui components).
+Component libraries like shadcn are designed for you to copy and paste components.
+You don't usually need to `npm install` them (though for shadcn, you do need to `npm install` the basic Radix UI components it's built on).

 ### Challenges with This Approach

-The issue, of course, is bugs, upgrades, and versioning.
-Once you do your copy/paste, you are effectively on your own little branch of the code not tied to anything.
+The problem with this, of course, is handling bugs, upgrades, and different versions.
+Once you copy and paste the code, your version becomes separate and isn't automatically updated with the original library.

 ## Implementing Accounts and Logins

-On top of this, I'm finally getting around to fully implementing accounts and logins.
-Right now, I have it working for Beta signups, but I'll be removing that shortly because I will have enough functionality for the MVP.
+In addition to this, I'm finally starting to fully implement user accounts and logins.
+Currently, it works for Beta signups.
+However, I'll remove that soon because the app will have enough features for the MVP (Minimum Viable Product – a basic version of the app with core functionality).

 ### The MVP Concept

-The MVP will be like building a character, except the character is you.
-You will fill out a personality quiz, the app will determine your representative trigrams and hexagrams, and from there, we will generate a profile.
+The MVP will be like creating a character in a game, but that character represents you.
+You'll answer a personality quiz.
+Then, the app will figure out your I-Ching trigrams and hexagrams that represent you, and create a profile based on that.

-After filling out the quiz, you will have earned the right to ask the Oracle a question.
+After completing the quiz, you will be able to ask the Oracle a question.

 ### Dynamic System Learning

-The system will learn about you over time, and as you use the system more, the system's recommendations and advice will be more tailored.
+The system will learn more about you as you use it.
+Over time, its recommendations and advice will become more personalized to you.

 Thank you for reading!